SplashFix/rechat-global/Privacy Policy.md

 <br>
 # 2. What Data We Collect

-To enhance performance and functionality, reChat Global collects and stores the following data:
+To enhance performance and functionality, reChat Global collects and stores the following data:<br>
-	•	User Avatars: We temporarily store user avatars to reduce API requests and improve bot performance.
+	•	User Avatars: We temporarily store user avatars to reduce API requests and improve bot performance.<br>
-	•	Invite Links: We store invite links to diagnose issues and ensure the bot functions correctly on specific servers.
+	•	Invite Links: We store invite links to diagnose issues and ensure the bot functions correctly on specific servers.<br>
-	•	Interaction & Log Data: We collect bot interaction logs and error reports to improve user experience and fix bugs.
+	•	Interaction & Log Data: We collect bot interaction logs and error reports to improve user experience and fix bugs.<br>

 🚫 We do NOT collect or store user IDs, personal data, or private messages.
 <br>